homelab-alpha/docs/content/docs/shell-script/shell_scripting_overview.md

 <br />

-## Homelab-Alpha Shell Scripts
+## Shell Scripts

-Here's a brief overview of the scripts available in Homelab-Alpha Shell Script
+Here's a brief overview of the scripts available in Homelab-Alpha Shell Script repository.
+Feel free to explore each script documentation for more details.
-repository:

 ### audio_converter.sh